lucaznch/leic/README.md

 # Projects
-## Computer Science and Engineering at the Instituto Superior Técnico of the University of Lisbon
+## Computer Science and Engineering at Instituto Superior Técnico of the University of Lisbon

 *Here you can find some projects I did during the course*